Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 There's currently an 80 percent chance of it developing into a tropical system over the next five days and a 50 percent chance for the next two days.

-The latest Invest 92L spaghetti models shifted back east a little early Tuesday.
+The latest Invest 92L spaghetti models shifted back east a little early Tuesday, says KHOU 11 Meteorologist Chita Craft.

-A hurricane reconnaissance plane, aka 'hurricane hunters', are planning to investigate this system beginning Wednesday.
+"Notice the slight eastward shift with model guidance spaghetti plots, so much uncertainty with this forecast.
+We will know more when hurricane hunters fly in and investigate tomorrow," Craft tweeted Tuesday morning.

 How this storm evolves remains a mystery.
 Computer models are all over the place regarding strength.
 Some models show a weak tropical storm while others show a hurricane.
 Some models even show what we call "R.I." -- standing for 'rapid intensification.'